 1: Make career advising mandatory

-At Grinnell College, career advising starts their first year with the assignment of an "exploratory adviser."
+At Grinnell College, career advising starts students' first year with the assignment of an "exploratory adviser."
 As students progress through college, they must join one of seven "career communities" led by faculty who have spent time working in the field.
-The college hopes the initiative will ensure that all students develop a personalized relationship with career services, explains Mark Peltz, dean for careers, life, and service.
+The college hopes the initiative will ensure that all students develop a personalized relationship with career services, explains Mark Peltz, department head of careers, life, and service.

 2: Make career advising easy